Skip to main content

 valid = filter(t > now-60s)

-• precise but memory-intensive for high traffic &bull
+• Precise but memory-intensive for high traffic

-• No sudden bursts at window boundaries.
+• No sudden burst at window boundaries; use when accuracy is paramount.

 More in Backend Development